 Trump’s tariff is on imported crystalline silicon photovoltaic (PV) cells and modules.
 Because First Solar panels are thin-film panels based on cadmium-telluride technology, it does not see any negative impact from the tariff.
 This means that the already competitive pricing of First Solar’s panels became even more enticing, as silicon panel companies may have to raise their prices slightly to cover for their newly increased import costs.

 The numbers are already indicating that the next few years will be massive for First Solar.
 In 2017, with news of the possible solar tariff looming, the company booked a record 7.7 GW of solar modules.
-Now, First Solar has a backlog of module orders that its employees expect to be working on and shipping through 2020.
+Now, First Solar has a backlog of module orders that its employees expect to be working on and shipping through 2020 and beyond.
 To keep up with this demand, the company has begun factory projects in Malaysia and Vietnam, and will begin a factory for their new panel model in Ohio soon.

 First Solar has found itself in a very unique situation due to its unique technology – the company can continue to rely on overseas manufacturing (mainly in South Asia) while benefiting from a tariff that hinders everyone but U.S. solar producers.
 Like any smart company would do, it is taking full advantage of its new situation and ramping up production capacity to meet a newfound demand for its product.